Marc Weidenbaum's Blog, page 76

 Each Thursday in the Disquiet Junto music community, a new compositional challenge is set before the group’s members, who then have just under five days to upload a track in response to the assignment.
 Membership in the Junto is open: just join and participate.
 (A SoundCloud account is helpful but not required.)
 There’s no pressure to do every project.
 It’s weekly so that you know it’s there, every Thursday through Monday, when you have the time and interest.

-Deadline: This project’s deadline is the end of the day Monday, November 27, 2023, at 11:59pm (that is, just before midnight) wherever you are.
-It was posted on Thursday, November 23, 2023.
+Deadline: This project’s deadline is the end of the day Monday, January 22, 2024, at 11:59pm (that is, just before midnight) wherever you are.
+It was posted on Thursday, January 18, 2024.

 Tracks are added to the SoundCloud playlist for the duration of the project.
 Additional (non-SoundCloud) tracks appear in the lllllll.co discussion thread.

 These following instructions went out to the group’s email list (at tinyletter.com/disquiet-junto).
+Note that this service will change shortly, likely to Buttondown, due to Tinyletter shutting down.

-Disquiet Junto Project 0621: The Leftovers
+Disquiet Junto Project 0629: Jigsaw Logic

 Seven Important Steps When Your Track Is Done:

-Step 2: If your audio-hosting platform allows for tags, be sure to also include the project tag “disquiet0621” (no spaces or quotation marks).
+Step 2: If your audio-hosting platform allows for tags, be sure to also include the project tag “disquiet0629” (no spaces or quotation marks).
 If you’re posting on SoundCloud in particular, this is essential to subsequent location of tracks for the creation of a project playlist.

 Step 3: Upload your tracks.
 It is helpful but not essential that you use SoundCloud to host your tracks.